mumanchu/LCDDisplay/README.md

 # LCDDisplay

 Library for LCD Displays using I2C, with a PCF8574 or MCP23008 GPIO expander.
-If can be easily modified for SPI and other I2C I/O Expanders by overriding two small methods as shown in the inheritance example below.
+It can be easily modified for SPI and other I2C I/O Expanders by overriding two small methods as shown in the inheritance example below.

 ## Blurb